EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 ## 1. Vision and Goals Of The Project:

-The goal of this project is to create an implementation of Epoxy to enable accessing multiple databases (MySQL, FoundationDB, DuckDB) or storage systems (S3) through a single interface to allow rapid read and writes between databases.
+The goal of this project is to create an implementation of Epoxy to enable accessing multiple databases (MySQL, ClickHouse, Postgres DB) or storage systems (S3) through a single interface to allow rapid read and writes between databases.

 ## 2. User Cases